The SWEET project: probing sugar crystals for direct dark matter searches: Assembly of the sugar-based detector

 To produce monocrystalline sugar samples, a crystal growth technique was followed based on the principle of slow recrystallization from a supersaturated sucrose solution.
 A 3:1 ratio by mass of commercially available sugar to deionized water was heated until fully dissolved.
 The solution was then gradually cooled in a sealed container to avoid surface crystallization.
 The initial crystallization was induced on suspended nylon wires (Figure \ref{fig:sugar-growth}), and over several weeks, monocrystalline structures of sufficient size were collected and their surfaces polished.
 For the initial test, a single sugar crystal was selected with an approximately regular shape and a mass of 0.96\,g.

-The chosen crystal was instrumented with a neutron transmutation doped (NTD) germanium thermistor (1×1×3 mm$^3$), glued using three small dots of epoxy glue \footnote{Gößl+Pfaff GP 12}, applied through a Mylar mask to ensure precise placement and prevent merging of the glue spots (Figure \ref{fig:sugar-detector}a).
+The chosen crystal was instrumented with a neutron transmutation doped (NTD) germanium thermistor \cite{larrabee2013neutron} (1×1×3 mm$^3$), glued using three small dots of epoxy (Gößl+Pfaff GP 12) applied through a Mylar mask to ensure precise placement and prevent merging of the glue spots (Figure \ref{fig:sugar-detector}a).

-The sugar crystal was mounted in a copper holder resting on thin PTFE (polytetrafluoroethylene) supports.
+The sugar crystal was mounted in a copper holder resting on thin polytetrafluoroethylene (PTFE) supports.
 These elements provided mechanical stability during thermal contraction and served as a weak thermal link between the crystal and the heat sink.
-The crystal was secured to the holder with a clamp wrapped in PTFE tape to protect the fragile material.
+The crystal was secured to the holder with a clamp wrapped in PTFE tape to protect the polished surface.
 Electrical contacts to the NTD thermistor were made using single 25\,$\mu$m diameter gold wires, bonded to copper-kapton-copper pads.

-To investigate potential scintillation, the sugar crystal was optically coupled to a light detector (Figure \ref{fig:sugar-detector}b).
-It consisted of a 20×20×0.4\,mm$^3$ silicon-on-sapphire (SOS) crystal \cite{angloher2024first} with a transition edge sensor (TES) microfabricated directly onto the surface \cite{angloher2024doubletes,angloher2024detector}.
+To investigate potential scintillation, the sugar crystal was accompanied by a light detector (Figure \ref{fig:sugar-detector}b).
+It consisted of a 20×20×0.4\,mm$^3$ silicon-on-sapphire crystal \cite{cresst_SP} with a transition edge sensor (TES) microfabricated directly onto the surface \cite{angloher2024doubletes,angloher2024detector}.
 A reflective foil was placed below the sugar crystal and above the light detector to enhance light collection efficiency.
 A continuous data stream was recorded simultaneously with that of the sugar crystal to capture coincident events.

-The complete detector assembly was installed and tested at cryogenic temperatures in an Oxford Instruments dilution refrigerator at the Max Planck Institute for Physics in Garching bei München (Germany). with a base temperature lower than 7\,mK.
+The complete detector assembly was installed and tested at cryogenic temperatures in an Oxford Instruments dilution refrigerator at the Max Planck Institute for Physics in Garching bei München (Germany) with a base temperature below 7\,mK.
 The data were recorded as a continuous stream with 50\,kHz sampling frequency, using a 16 bit digitizer from National Instruments (NI USB-6218 BNC).